-Click on the name of the publication to read the full story online.
+Click on the name of the publication to read the full story online or in a downloadable PDF.

 Montgomery College Insights Magazine for Alumni and Friends, Fall 2016: Profile of Gail Rubin in the article “Unfinished Business” and five tips from The Doyenne of Death in the sidebar “Downsize for a Better Life and a Better Death.”